DeViL303/MultiServer3-NautilusFork/README.md

    - Bonus: This mode Maps all the 0.41 era scenes pretty much 100%.

 #### Bruteforce UUID:
-   - This mode is only rarely needed.
-Under normal circunstances the uuid will be somewhere in the input file path, either as part of the sdat name, or the folder its in.
+   - This mode is only VERY rarely needed.
+DO NOT use it normally to map objects it will be slower and due to hash clashes it can sometimes get the UUID wrong.
+Under normal circumstances the UUID will be somewhere in the input file path either as part of the sdat name, or the folder its in so it will be automatically picked up.
    - This option is only for the rare cases where you have an unknown sdat, such as when there is no inf file available due to being corrupt, or a random source.
-   - One bonus of this mode is that it can be used to map sdats directly from raw cache, without having to deinf.
+   - One bonus of this mode is that it can be used to map sdats directly from raw cache, without having to deinf first.
-      - If this mode is used on a CACHE/OBJECTSDEF/ it will rename all the folders from *****_DAT to match the UUID file.
+      - If this mode is used on a CACHE/OBJECTSDEF/ it will rename all the folders from XXXXXX_DAT to UUID_XXXXXX_DAT.
-      - If this mode is used on a CACHE/SCENES/ folder it will rename all the folder from *****_DAT to match the scene file.
+      - If this mode is used on a CACHE/SCENES/ folder it will rename all the output folders from XXXXXX_DAT to match the scene file + XXXXXX_DAT

 ##### Extract for Offline:
 - This setting affects only the extraction of objects; when enabled, it extracts objects into the "offline" folder structure with all files and folders at the root level.
 This configuration is ideal for running in extracted form on HDK builds.